Our expat city guide, with useful links, tips and highlights, covers everything you need to know about Frankfurt am Main.

 Frankfurt narrowly lost out to Bonn in the selection of the new West German capital.
 Despite this, the city quickly succeeded in manoeuvring itself into the gaps in commerce and trade left by the division of Germany, and industries like publishing, which had previously been primarily centred around Leipzig, took off in Frankfurt.
 Gradually, the city has transformed itself into a hub of international business.

-What to do in Frankfurt: Sites & Activities
+What to do in Frankfurt: Sights & Activities

 Some, if not all, of the following attractions should make it onto your Frankfurt “to-do” list: